kubagp1/obs_simple_counter/README.md

 * Run main.py
 * Make new browser in OBS and paste `http://localhost/web/counter.html`
+* Press `P` to add 1 to counter
+* Remove `web/counter` file to reset

-Feel free to tweek stuff your way.
+Feel free to tweak stuff your way.